 DIY Fabric Decoupage Plates

 Make mom a personalized bouquet wrap by painting a section of bubble wrap in one of Mom's favorite colors; place a piece of plain tissue paper on top and lightly press.
 Press hard enough to transfer the paint, but not so hard the bubbles pop.
 Repeat with another color.
 Make sure the tissue paper has time to dry before you wrap it around flowers and present them to Mom.
 Or, try one of our other 7 DIY bouquet wrap ideas.

 Bust out the watercolors!
 Mother's Day arts and crafts can be part of the kids' regular entertainment routine.
 After painting time is over and the watercolor creations have dried, wrap them around a box of cookies that are homemade with love!

 Pounded Flower Art

 A fresh bouquet is always a go-to Mother's Day gift, and this year you can make mom's floral arrangement last forever.
 When it's about time for her flowers to be retired, take out the most vibrant blooms and dry them off.
-Have your little one arrange the blooms face-down on a piece of watercolor paper and use a hammer or mallet (with a parent's help) to turn her bouquet into a gorgeous pounded flower art print she can frame and keep forever.
+Have your little one arrange the blooms face-down on a piece of watercolor paper ($6 for 20 sheets, Target) and use a hammer or mallet (with a parent's help) to turn her bouquet into a gorgeous pounded flower art print she can frame and keep forever.

 Candy-Color Picture Frame